jimbrig/KaaS-Old/Literary Notes/Rinse and Repeat - Research, Read, Assimilate.md

 Shorter cycles of research, reading, and knowledge assimilation are better than long ones.
 With every full cycle from research to knowledge assimilation, we learn more about the topic.
 When we know more, our decisions are more informed, thus our research gets more efficient.
 If, on the other hand, we take home a big pile of material to read and process, some of it will turn out be useless once we finished parts of the pile.
 To minimize waste, both of time and of paper, it’s beneficial to immerse oneself step by step and learn on the way instead of making big up-front decisions based on guesswork.

-The habit of keeping the cycle of research, reading, and knowledge assimilation short is a powerful way to circumvent our innate addiction to gather piles of stuff.
+The habit of keeping the cycle of research, reading, and knowledge assimilation short is a powerful way to circumvent our innate addictio[[Inbox/The Knowledge Cycle]]uff.

 [[The Knowledge Cycle]]